 What is the Difference Between Live Streaming and VOD streaming?

 VOD streaming is basically a streaming method for pre-recorded video content.
-VOD content can be played whenever the viewer chooses.
-It gives the video producers the opportunity to get higher monetary returns out of their productions.
+On demand content can be played whenever the viewer chooses.
+It gives video producers the opportunity to get higher monetary returns out of their productions.
 It doesn’t mean live streams can’t become VOD.
 Also, they can record live streams to share recorded videos later as a VOD.
 Recording content for later use allows maximizing reach and more completely monetizing content by re-streaming via VOD streaming.

 You can choose to leverage both live streaming and VOD streaming for your business, but choosing a platform that can use both delivery methods is an advantage.
 By choosing a platform that allows both types of streaming, you save money, time, and effort.

 OTT stands for Over-The-Top and it is described as a media content delivery method over the internet rather than via traditional cable and satellite services.

 It allows viewers to consume content wherever and whenever they want completely independent of the device type.

 The term “OTT” often refers to video content but can also apply to audio messaging or VoIP calling solutions.

 OTT is an attractive option for organizations looking to add value to their brand.
 Broadcasters can offer content to their audience by creating a new income model.
 Brands can create their own original contents that can be protected with exclusive distribution rights.